-Broad Portfolio with Innovative Proprietary Offerings and Recurring Consumables Sales
+Broad Portfolio with Innovative Proprietary Offerings and Recurring Consumables Sales maximizing efficiency, output and quality.

-We have one of the largest equipment and consumable product offerings in the industry.
-From lighting solutions to nutrients to grow mediums, we offer nearly everything growers need to ensure their operations are maximizing efficiency, output and quality.
 We maintain an extensive portfolio of products which includes 26 internally developed, proprietary brands across approximately 900 SKUs with 24 patents and 60 registered trademarks as well as over 40 exclusive/preferred brands across approximately 900 SKUs.
-We maintain approximately \$50 million of inventory across over 6,000 SKUs, and approximately 62.3% of our sales relate to proprietary and exclusive/preferred brands.
+We maintain inventory across over 6,000 SKUs, and approximately 60% of our sales relate to proprietary and exclusive/preferred brands.
 Our proprietary and exclusive/preferred brands include lighting, equipment, grow media, nutrients and supplements.
 Our proprietary products command a significant gross margin premium relative to general distributed brands.
 Our revenue mix continues to shift towards proprietary brands as we continue to innovate, improving overall margins.
 Further, our revenue stream is highly consistent as, in our estimation, we believe that approximately two-thirds of our net sales are generated from the sale of recurring consumable products including growing media, nutrients and supplies.
+Our top 20 customers buy over 3,000 SKUs in the aggregate.